Head of School, Armis Dei Academy

 - A willingness and comfort (preferably some experience) with fundraising for annual and capital campaigns.

-- He and his family should have a willingness to live in our beautiful Northwoods community which values family and hard work.
+- He and his family should have a willingness to live in our beautiful Northwoods community which values family, hard work, and love of the outdoors in all seasons.

 Armis Dei offers a unique opportunity to be involved in a new work and with a committed and eager team of families to provide our region with a godly and excellent education in the classical model.
 We have enjoyed a labor of love of working together to lay the foundation for Armis Dei, to be graced by God with a successful launch with 38 students for our first year, and with solid evidence for continued growth.
 The new Head of School has the opportunity to join our team towards the beginning of this work such that he’ll be part of shaping its future.